 In general, you should be comfortable, but not too relaxed.
 If you usually sway your hips or swing your arms as you walk, you’ll have to control those movements.
 You might knock something over if you don’t keep your arms close to your torso.

-How to Keep Quiet and Avoid Detection When Walking in Nature
+How to Keep Quiet When Walking in Nature

 Hopefully, the tips I’ve shared so far will be useful no matter how you decide to use them.
 Dressing appropriately, staying calm, and walking slowly are some of the things you can do whether you’re sneaking around your house, an urban neighborhood, or in more remote areas.